Gunman kills himself after shooting seven dead in Czech hospitalComments

-At least six people were killed on Tuesday and two more were injured in a shooting at a hospital in the Czech city of Ostrava, authorities confirmed to Euronews.
+At least seven people were killed on Tuesday and two more were injured in a shooting at a hospital in the Czech city of Ostrava, authorities confirmed to Euronews.

 Police confirmed shortly after 10:35 CET that they had found the gunman dead in his car and that he had "shot himself in the head".

 Earlier in the morning, police had circulated a picture of the suspect on Twitter, warning the public that he was "dangerous, probably armed" but removed it after his death.

 Authorities first received a report of a shooting at the hospital in the Poruba district of Ostrava, a city in the north-east of the country, at 07:19 CET and were at the scene five minutes later, they said on Twitter.

 The shooting took place in the waiting hall at a trauma unit in the hospital.

 A government spokesperson told Euronews that the hospital had been evacuated and that a nearby university had been closed as a precaution.